Toggle Menu

 When Should I Get Help for Panic Attacks?

-We recommend that individuals schedule a psychiatric evaluation for Panic and/or Panic Attack Disorder, if they experience any of the following symptoms:
+We recommend that individuals schedule a psychiatric evaluation for Panic and/or Panic Attack Disorder if they experience any of the following symptoms:

-• Avoidance of situations due to symptoms
+• Avoidance of situations due to panic symptoms

-• Panic and Anxiety affecting sleep, energy, focus, or appetite
+• Panic and anxiety affecting sleep, energy, focus, or appetite

 • Feelings of hopelessness